 In order to streamline the process for prospective Combined Degree students, a separate Combined DVM/PhD application has been developed.
 This application combines the requirements of each program into one document which can be accessed through the DVM Admissions web site.
 Prospective students wishing to be considered for the program will be required to identify this in the DVM application and to submit supplemental materials.

 The deadline for the VMCAS Application is September, 5, 2015 12:00 midnight EDT.
 The deadline for the Cornell Supplemental Application is September, 30, 2015 1:00pm EDT.

 The Combined DVM/PhD Program is highly competitive.
 The Admissions Committee is looking for students who have:

 Specific Admissions Information for Cornell Combined DVM/PhD Degree Program Candidates

-Deadline for receipt of all information in Cornell's Supplementation Application is October 17th, and all application materials must be complete at this time.
+The following guidelines are to help you consider whether you might be competitive for admission to the Cornell Combined DVM/PhD Degree program.
+However, we encourage you to contact Arla Hourigan (email@example.com) or Dr. Helene Marquis (firstname.lastname@example.org) to discuss your particular circumstances if you are interested in applying for the program.
+Deadline for receipt of all information in Cornell's Supplementation Application is October 15th, and all application materials must be complete at this time.
 Please check with your recommenders to be sure that letters are submitted on time, as we cannot guarantee that letters received after the deadline will be fully considered with the other materials.

 GRE scores are used as part of the assessment of candidates, and generally would need to meet at least the following levels to be competitive: a combined GRE score of 310 for verbal and quantitative sections of the test with a minimum 50th percentile rank for each section required